magenta-cuda/alt-w3tc-minify/README.md

 There is a significant restriction when using manual minify mode.
 W3TC in manual minify mode cannot handle templates loaded using the 'template_include' filter.
 I have a [topic](https://wordpress.org/support/topic/problem-in-manual-minify-mode-when-a-plugin-uses-the-filter-template_include/) in the WordPress support forum on this problem.
+I find the response very confusing.
+This problem really does exists and can be verified by reading W3TC's source code.
+See the function Minify_Plugin::get_template() in the file "Minify_Plugin.php".which just duplicates the code in WordPress's wp-includes/template-loader.php except it doesn't include the filter.

 # My Analysis of W3TC 0.9.7.5 JavaScript Minification